golok727/NebulaApp/README.md

 npm run tauri dev
 ```

-# Build the application
+# Build the application for your os

-I haven't tested `Nebula` in other operating systems except `Windows`.
-The images may have some problems
+I haven't tested `Nebula` in other operating systems other than `Windows`.
+The image previews may have some problems
 with another operating system as the way I configured the path to stream the images.
 I will fix it in the next release

 To build the application follow the steps